ashish-kmr/vmsr/README.md

 ### Requirements: data
 1. Download the Stanford 3D Indoor Spaces Dataset and Matterport 3D dataset.
-    The expected data format is ../data/mp3d/<meshes/class-maps/room-dimension>, where the mp3d folder contains the data from both MP3D and S3DIS.
+    The expected data format is ../data/mp3d/meshes; ../data/mp3d/class-maps; ../data/mp3d/room-dimension, where the mp3d
+    folder contains the data from both MP3D and S3DIS.
+For S3DIS, you can follow the instructions at: https://github.com/tensorflow/models/tree/master/research/cognitive_mapping_and_planning/data

 ### Train and Evaluate Models
 You can download the pretrained models by running the script `scripts/download_pretrained_models.sh`.